The federal government has released the 2020 federal guidelines for how much money the spouses of Medicaid recipients may kee...Read more

 Home Equity Limits:

-In 2019, a Medicaid applicant’s principal residence will not be counted as an asset by Medicaid unless the applicant's equity interest in the home is less than $585,000, with the states having the option of raising this limit to $878,000.
+In 2019, a Medicaid applicant’s principal residence will not be counted as an asset by Medicaid if the applicant's equity interest in the home is less than $585,000, with the states having the option of raising this limit to $878,000.

 For more on Medicaid’s home equity limit, click here.